the-sergiu/AnomalyDetection/README.md

 pip3 install --upgrade pip setuptools wheel
 ```

 ### 1.3.
 Now's the shaky part - we want to install a very specific Cuda Toolkit version, with a very specific PyTorch version.
 This can cause headaches - and a lot of frustration.
-According to the creators of the original repo, they run cuda 11.6 with PyTorch version 1.13.
+We want to install cuda toolkit 11.6 with PyTorch version 1.13.
 As such, assuming we are using Ubuntu 20.04, we'll want to run something along the lines of:
 ```bash
 # CUDA installation on Ubuntu - https://gist.github.com/ksopyla/bf74e8ce2683460d8de6e0dc389fc7f5
 #############